Siyamak More Sedgh: Internal policies

 More Sedgh supports a strategy of making improvements "little by little, step by step".
 According to 7Dorim, he believes that all current problems that Jews face in Iran can be solved without deviating from the current Islamist constitution.
-He has stated that "for religious freedom, Iran is one of the most free countries".
+He has stated that "for religious freedom, Iran is one of the freest countries".
 More Sedgh has also emphasized that Jews are part of the Iranian nation.

 With regards to the Holocaust denial controversy of Iranian President Mahmoud Ahmadinejad, More Sedgh has argued that Ahmadinejad did not deny the Holocaust but only questioned it, and that this was a personal view of the president rather than an official Iranian statement.
 However, he added that "I do not even accept questioning it.
-It doesn't make sense to question things that are completely clear and accepted all around the world."
+It doesn't make sense to question things that are completely clear and accepted worldwide."
 In an interview with the Israeli newspaper The Jerusalem Post, he compared Holocaust denial to "denying life, denying that the sun exists".
 More Sedgh wrote a letter to Ahmadinejad criticizing him for questioning the Holocaust.

 Foreign policy

 More Sedgh has repeatedly criticized Israel.
 In 2007, he referred to reports of the aliyah of forty Iranian Jews to Israel as an unconfirmed "misinformation campaign."
 In 2008, his first year in the legislature, he refused to celebrate Israel's sixtieth anniversary and stated that Israel showed "anti-human behavior" towards Palestinians in Gaza.
 During the 2014 Gaza War, More Sedgh compared Israel's treatment of Palestinians to the policies of the Nazis and of Saddam Hussein and dubbed the country the "Zionist regime".
 Most recently, on the 2020 International Quds Day, More Sedgh stated that "the Zionist regime seeks to abuse the Jewish religion and has no adherence to the principles of this religion" and suggested that "the Jews of the world [should] rise up against a disaster like Zionism and declare their disgust," just as Muslims express their disgust for "people like bin Laden."
 When asked about Israel's right to exist, he stated that "every country that goes in a human rights behavior has the right to exist."

 In the Jerusalem Post interview, More Sedgh stated that Iran had no interest in an offensive war against Israel:

 I think that a two-state solution, or any solution that ensures Middle East peace, will be supported by all nations.
 It has already been stated many times that Iran is not interested in starting a war with Israel because it knows that anyone starting a war in the Middle East is committing an act of suicide.
-It is a crowded part of the world and anyone starting a war here is ending his life.
+It is a crowded part of the world, and anyone starting a war here is ending his life.